Professional Qualifications

 Biography included in the Directory of Japan Specialists and Japanese Institutions in the United States and Canada (The Japan Foundation, 1989, 1995, 2007).

-American Council for Southern Asian Art, Association for Asian Studies & affiliate groups: Society for the Study of Japanese Religion, Early Modern Japan Studies Group (Editorial board member since 2008 for the group’s journal), Japan Art History Forum (JAHF-formerly board member, now website coordinator); College Art Association of America & affiliate group, Midwest Art History Society (MAHS, currently board member); The International House of Japan, Tokyo; Appraisers Association of America, Inc; Japan Society (NY).
+Personal Property Resource Panel, Appraisal Foundation, Washington, D.C. (chair, 2018-2020; member 2014-2022), Appraisers Association of America (AAA; member of the Program/Education Committee 2012-2015); American Council for Southern Asian Art, Association for Asian Studies & affiliate groups: Society for the Study of Japanese Religion, Early Modern Japan Studies Group (member of the Editorial board since 2008), and Japan Art History Forum (JAHF; board member 2000-2003; since 2002, creator, and subsequently, coordinator of the organization’s website); Midwest Art History Society (MAHS; member of the board of directors since 2006); The International House of Japan, Tokyo; Japan Society (NY).